KaviyaSubramanian706/Skin-Cancer-Classification/README (3).md

 # Skin Cancer Classification
-> Outline a brief description of your project.
+> This project classifies the types of Skin cancer from images

 ## Table of Contents